- Download our Moving to South Africa Guide (PDF)

-The South African education system consists of three types of schools: independent schools, government schools and governing body-funded public schools.
+The South African education system consists of independent schools and government schools.

-Private education is far more expensive than public education but offers exceptional standards.
-These schools are attended mostly by children from middle- and high-income families.
+Private education is far more expensive than public education, but generally offers high standards and ample resources.
+Fees are steep, though, and these schools are attended mostly by children from middle- and high-income families.

 Public schools in South Africa

-Public schools depend entirely on the government for funding and supplies.
+Many of South Africa's public schools depend on the government for funding and supplies.
 Each province is responsible for ensuring its schools are equipped and have enough money to run properly.
 As a result, standards vary immensely, depending on the efficiency and wealth of the province.

 Private schools in South Africa

-Many private schools have religious origins and aim to provide pupils with a spiritual foundation to complement their academic and physical accomplishments.
-Others subscribe to a particular learning philosophy.
+Many private schools have religious origins and aim to provide pupils with a spiritual foundation to complement their academic offerings.
+Others subscribe to a particular teaching philosophy.

-Similar to other countries, private schools generally have better facilities, smaller classes and a larger selection of extra-curricular activities.
+Similar to other countries, private schools typically have better facilities, smaller classes and a more extensive selection of extracurricular activities.
 This is also true of international schools in South Africa.

 International schools in South Africa

-There are a number of international schools in South Africa that offer a variety of globally recognised curricula, such as the British, American or International Baccalaureate curricula.
-Many expat parents find that international schools offer a sense of familiarity and continuity to children who are able to carry on with their home curricula.
+There are several international schools in South Africa that offer a variety of globally recognised curricula, such as that of the UK, the US or the International Baccalaureate.
+Many expat parents find that international schools offer a sense of familiarity and continuity to children who can carry on with their home curriculum.
 International schools are also a great way to meet fellow expat families.